link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/gossip-protocol.md

 ### Temporary Promotion

 When a node is deemed unreachable, the detector stops forwarding data to it and switches to a replica.
-Once the original node recovers, it synchronizes with the replica to restore consistency.
+Once the original node recovers, it synchronizes with the replica to restore data.

 ```d2
 grid-columns: 2